-- Sick / Not Sick: The Sick/Not Sick approach to triage utilizes the EMT's knowledge and experience to rapidly evaluate a patient's physiological status.
+- ➤ Sick / Not Sick: The Sick/Not Sick approach to triage utilizes the EMT's knowledge and experience to rapidly evaluate a patient's physiological status.
 The sick patient is categorized as Red.
 The not sick patient is considered Green if they are able to get up and walk on their own, and Yellow if they have injuries preventing moving themselves.
-It is understood that the Sick/Not Sick model encompasses the SALT/RPM7 and other triage systems such as START an acronym for Simple Triage and Rapid Transport used to determine the patient's severity and transport priority. - S.A.L.T. / R.P.M.
-Triage: An acronym for Sort, Assess, Lifesaving Interventions Treatment and Transport, and is defined as being a method that first responders evaluate a patient's status based on Respirations, Pulse, and Mentation during a multiple casualty incident.
+It is understood that the Sick/Not Sick model encompasses the SALT/RPM Triage used to determine the patient's severity and transport priority. - > SALT / RPM Triage: An acronym for Sort, Assess, Lifesaving Interventions, and Treatment and Transport, and is defined as being a method that first responders evaluate a patient's status based on Respirations, Pulse, and Mentation during a multiple casualty incident.